villekf/OMEGA-doc/docs/source/algorithms.rst

 Based on: https://doi.org/10.1137/090769521

-Recommended only for proximal supporting metdos (PDHG and its variants, PKMA).
+Recommended only for proximal supporting methods (PDHG and its variants, PKMA).

 ``options.alpha0TGV`` is the first weighting value for the TGV (see parameter α1 in the reference).